holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - Scheduling Governance Meetings and Tactical Meetings of the Circle
 - Capturing and publishing the outputs of Governance Meetings and Tactical Meetings
+- Requesting elections for elected Roles after each term expires
 - Interpreting the Constitution and anything under its authority upon request

 ---